 By committing to the collaborative divorce process, divorcing spouses reach a divorce agreement.
 This agreement resolves issues of:

 - Parenting plan

 All without stepping into a courtroom.
 The process can be less hostile and less expensive than a traditional divorce.

 Below, FindLaw gives you an overview of the collaborative divorce process.

 Background and Development

-The collaborative law process was founded in the early 1990's by Minnesota family law attorneys who were looking for a more civil, straightforward and fairer approach to divorce cases.
-Today, a large number of national, regional, and state collaborative law groups exist, in addition to the recently formed International Academy of Collaborative Professionals.
+Founded in the early 1990s by Minnesota family law attorneys, the collaborative law process aims for a more civil, straightforward, and fair approach to divorce cases.
+Today, several national, regional, and state collaborative law groups exist.
+There's also the recently formed International Academy of Collaborative Professionals.

-Most of these organizations focus on the application of collaborative law principles to family law (typically divorce and related disputes).
-However, recent trends show an increase in the use of the collaborative process to resolve disputes that arise in employment and business relationships.
+Most of these organizations focus on applying collaborative law principles to family law issues.
+This typically involves divorce and child-related disputes.
+But the techniques are being seen to help resolve conflicts in employment and business relationships.